 Salesforce, a cloud-based, scalable CRM, is by far the most popular, though there are plenty of others on the market, including Microsoft Dynamics, who also make one of the most popular ERPs.

 What is an ERP?

-An ERP manages all the back-room process in your business.
-Accounts, inventory and HR systems can all be included in an ERP, though not all businesses will use all the potential functions of an ERP.
+Distribution ERP software manages all the back-room processes in your business.
+Accounts, inventory, and HR systems can all be included in an ERP, though not all businesses will use all the potential functions of an ERP.

 An ERP can be used by various different teams in a business.
 Staff across a business, at all levels, will usually use an ERP.
 That includes sales and marketing staff.
 While they are focussed on the CRM as their primary tool, they’ll often also input data into an ERP as well.
 For example, they might enter customers’ invoice details into it.

 The ERP market is less dominated by a single provider than the CRM market is by Salesforce.
 As well as Microsoft Dynamics (who make several different ERPs aimed at different sized businesses), there are several others in common use, including SAP and SAGE.

 A CRM and an ERP are very different tools, but they also share much.
 Both are designed to increase profitability: the CRM through increasing sales, and the ERP through increasing efficiency.
 Some ERP packages include a CRM, but most businesses end up buying a CRM separately.

 Having separate systems has the potential to lead to silo working and lack of cooperation.
 But with data integration, a CRM and ERP can work together brilliantly.
 They can be seen in many ways as two sides of the same coin: both vital to business success, both handling some of the same data, with the same goals.